TomerHimi/Machine_Learning_Seminar/README.md

 It's obvious that supervised representation learning is still better, but unsupervised representation is catching up and may soon replace the need for many labeled samples.

 **Notes:**

-When reviewing a presentation pay attention to the explanations and additional information displayed below each slide!
+When reviewing a presentation pay attention to the explanations and additional information displayed below each slide.

 **How to run simCLR code?**
 1. Download the model weights from the link below and extract its content into the checkpoints folder - ResNet50x1 https://drive.google.com/file/d/13x2-QBIF1s6EkTWf1AjHEGUc4v047QVF/view?usp=sharing.